robertoffmoura/stash-pullrequest-builder-plugin/README.md

 This feature can be used to post for instance a URL to the deployed application or code coverage at a successful build and why the build failed like what tests that did not pass.

+## Pipeline support

+Support for Jenkins pipelines is currently experimental.
+To enable it, go to *Manage Jenkins*, then *Configure System* and check for *Enable Pipeline Support*.

+The configuration is the same as for other projects, but it is not currently possible to customize the comments posted to the Bitbucket Server after the job completion.

+Stash Pull Request Builder Plugin could serve as a stepping stone to a more advanced setup using Bitbucket Branch Source Plugin.
+Unlike the later, this plugin supports inline Groovy scripts for pipeline configuration, which may be handy while figuring out the optimal configuration for the build.
+Once that configuration is established, it can be added to the sources as `Jenkinsfile`.

+Stash Pull Request Builder Plugin makes conversion to pipelines easier the users, as it behaves the same way as before, it just triggers a pipeline project instead of a freestyle project.
+This plugin works with pull requests only and relies on comments for deciding when and what to build.
+It would not scan the git repository for all branches and build them all.
+It will never build a branch before a pull request is created from it.

+To use Stash Pull Request Builder Plugin from Jenkinsfile, make sure to define it in properties.
+Otherwise, the trigger will be disabled after the the job runs.
+To find the exact syntax, open the Pipeline Syntax link and select "properties" as the Sample Step.
+Set up the trigger in the GUI and click on "Generate Pipeline Script".

 ## Copyright

 Copyright © 2015 Nathan McCarthy.